- Welcome!

 Why the question of difficulty is bunk

-As I’ve said, whether you think something is difficult or not depends on what you already know, so saying that Chinese is harder than French is just stupid.
+Whether you think something is difficult or not depends on what you already know, so saying that Chinese is harder than French is not a meaningful statement in general.
 Saying that Chinese is harder to learn for an English-speaking person than French is more meaningful.
-For a more detailed discussion about the difficulty of learning Chinese, check this article: Can you become fluent in Chinese in three months?
+For a more detailed discussion about the difficulty of learning Chinese, check this article: Can you become fluent in Chinese in three months? and Is Chinese difficult to learn?
+This article will focus on aspects that make Chinese easier than you think.

 Every language has its own unique features that might be regarded as difficult or troublesome in some way, but I believe that focusing on these problems is counterproductive for language learning.
 If you want to learn something, you want to become friends with it, you don’t want to regard it as an unbeatable enemy!
-I won’t deny that Chinese has unique challenges that are difficult to overcome, but try to look at them as being fascinating and exciting, rather than difficult.
-In this article, however, I focus on what makes Chinese easy.
+I won’t deny that Chinese has unique challenges that are difficult to overcome, but try to look at them as being fascinating and exciting, rather than difficult or, even worse, impossible.
+That’s a self-fulfilling prophecy right there.

 9 things that makes Chinese easier than you think